BobKoto/bob-site/showcase.md

 </div>
 <br>
 <!-- ![WebShowcase image](assets/wscase01.jpg){: width="75%" height="75%"} <br><br> -->
-Go to the [Showcase](https://bobkoto.github.io/bob-site/webshowcase) and cruise around a web metaverse.
+Go to the [Showcase](https://bobkoto.github.io/bob-site/webshowcase) and cruise around a little metaverse (courtesy of Croquet.io) and up for and by this site.
 Maybe you'll find me or someone else - in there.
+Note: started 1/24, will change a lot at first.
+You might find some quick videos and games to play in your browser.

 ### The best part of web showcase can be just moving around webshowcase-land.
 ...and see some opportunities.
 Another best part is it works with mobiles and desktops, like everybodyelse's.
 Right?